composi/styler/README.md

 Styler provides support for a wide range of CSS styles for components.
 There are two type of styles that Styler cannot handle: media queries and key frame animations.

+Styler is ideal for components that will be rendered a single time.
+Trying to create custom stylesheets for something that repeats, such as list items, is extremely wasteful.

 Styler exposes one function: `addstyles`.
 This takes two arguments: `base` and `styles`.

 ### base
 `base` is a valid CSS selector for the element to which the stylesheet will be attached.
 This should be unique in the document to prevent style leaks.
 So, best to use an id for `base`.
 If your component will be used multiple times, give it a class and use that as the base.
+Or you may use the container that the component will be rendered in as base.

 ### styles
 `styles` is an object defining the stylesheet you want to create.